A Helper’s Guide to Electrical Fasteners: Wire Nuts to Cable Ties

 - Safety First: Always de-energize the circuit and verify it is off with a multimeter or non-contact voltage tester.

-- Prepare the Conductors: Strip approximately 1/2 to 3/4 inch of insulation from the ends of the wires.
+- Prepare the Conductors: Strip an appropriate length of insulation per the connector manufacturer’s instructions (commonly around 1/2 to 3/4 inch on many residential connectors).
 Ensure the stripped lengths are uniform.

 - Align and Hold: Hold the stripped ends of the wires together so the insulation is aligned.
-For solid conductors, you do not need to pre-twist the wires; the nut’s spring will do the work.
+For many solid conductors, pre-twisting is not required when using listed twist-on connectors; follow the connector listing.

 - Perform the Tug Test: Gently tug on each individual wire to ensure it is firmly gripped by the connector and will not pull out.
-Visually inspect the connection to ensure no bare copper is exposed below the connector’s skirt.
+Visually inspect the connection to ensure no bare conductor is exposed below the connector skirt unless the connector is listed to allow a certain conductor protrusion.

 Beyond Splicing: Cable Management and Securing